 Approval of the Federal Labour Office and Minimum Salary

 Further, the Federal Labour Office has to approve the issue of an EU Blue Card and your salary needs to exceed a certain minimum level.
 If the latter applies, the approval of the Federal Labour Office is no longer strictly necessary.
-The German government has increased the minimum salary requirements for European Union (EU) Blue Cards, effective 1 January 2020.
-For the year 2020, you must be able to show a minimum income of 55,200 Euros per year.
-However, in so-called understaffed professions, an income of 43,056 Euros will suffice.
+The German government has increased the minimum salary requirements for EU Blue Cards, effective 1 January 2021.
+For the year 2021, you must be able to show a minimum gross income of 56,800 Euros per year.
+However, in so-called understaffed professions, an income of 44,304 Euros will suffice.
 This applies, in particular, to scientists, mathematicians, engineers, IT-experts, and doctors.
 A complete list can be found in the Official Journal of the European Union.